Ntsekees/Nahaiwa/grammar/src/phonology.md

 /äi̯/ may be pronounced [äe̯] in a closed syllable, or [äj] when the next syllable begins with the consonant /j/, in which case the approximant is geminated at the syllable boundary: /äi̯.jä/ → [äj.jä].
 Similarly, /äo̯/ may be optionally pronounced [äw] when immediately preceding a syllable beginning with /w/: /äo̯.wä/ → [äw.wä]. /e̞o̯/ behaves similarly.

-Vowels immediately preceding the uvular plosive /q/ may undergo slight lowering and backening, as shown below:
+Vowels immediately preceding the uvular plosive /q/ may optionally undergo slight lowering and backening, as shown below:
   [i] → [ɪ]
   [e̞] → [ɛ]
   [ɨ] → [ɘ]